All the effects of ‘Artistic’ will help you to achieve a unique look for your games. It consists of the following effects:

 ‘Gradient’ is another mode that uses the brightness of the original pixel to replace it in a color gradient.
 So the leftmost colors of the gradient would be used for the darker areas of the image and the rightmost colors would be used for the brighter areas.
 Click on the gradient to modify it to your liking.
 If the gradient you use does not have dark colors, the result may be too bright, and vice versa.
 You can modify the brightness range used with ‘Luminance’.

-Click on ‘search’ to open the color palette search tool.
+Click on ‘🔍’ icon to open the Palette Tool.

 In 6, 7 and 8 you can modify the color range in each channel.
 Small values in these fields can create a ‘retro’ effect.